Medialoco/pyqt6-chess-training/README.md

   ```

 - **Windows:**
   Download a prebuilt binary from the [official Stockfish site](https://stockfishchess.org/download/)
-  Set the path.

 ---